michelou/dotty-examples/BUILD.md

 > **&#9755;** ***Installation policy***<br/>
 > When possible we install software from a [Zip archive][zip_archive] rather than via a Windows installer.
 In our case we defined **`C:\opt\`** as the installation directory for optional software tools (*in reference to* the [**`/opt/`**][unix_opt] directory on Unix).

-For instance our development environment looks as follows (*June 2021*):
+For instance our development environment looks as follows (*July 2021*):

 <pre style="font-size:80%;">
 C:\opt\Git-2.32.0\             <i>(279 MB)</i>